-&lt;sup>23 In Panel A, the Sharpe ratio is defined as the average difference in monthly returns of the actual and counterfactual portfolios, scaled by the standard deviation of the difference in monthly returns.
-In Panel B, the Sharpe ratio is hypothesis that the actual and counterfactual portfolios have the same levels of systematic and total risk.
-This leads us to conclude that TDFs are just as effective as brokers in helping investors increase portfolio risk.
+&lt;sup>25 In Panel A, the Sharpe ratio is defined as the average difference in monthly returns of the actual and counterfactual portfolios, scaled by the standard deviation of the difference in monthly returns.
+In Panel B, the Sharpe ratio is defined as the average monthly return of the actual portfolio minus the risk-free rate of return, scaled by the standard deviation of the excess monthly return.

-In Panel B, we use a different empirical strategy to estimate the causal impact of broker recommendations.
-The odd-numbered columns test for differences between the actual portfolios of broker clients to the actual portfolios of self-directed investor, including a separate fixed effect for each calendar year.
+of broker clients to the actual portfolios of self-directed investor, including a separate fixed effect for each calendar year.
 While the point estimates suggest that broker clients underperform by economically significant amounts, none of the performance differences is statistically significant.
-In contrast, the estimated differences in risk taking are both economically and statistically significant.
+In contrast, the estimated differences in risk taking are economically and statistically significant.

 The even-numbered columns are more interesting because they allow us to compare the portfolios of broker clients and self-directed investors who are both predicted to invest through HIGH.
 Each regression includes the same set of explanatory variables.
 To measure the average difference in risk or return between HIGH and LOW, we include a dummy variable indicating whether participant i invests through HIGH in year t.
 We also include the predicted value from the probit predicting whether participant i invests through HIGH (from column (1) of Table 3) interacted with dummy variables indicating whether participant i invests through HIGH or LOW.
 Again, the use of the predicted value is motivated by Calvet, Campbell, and Sodini (2009); the interaction terms allow us to determine whether investors who are predicted to rely upon a broker and do so hold systematically different portfolios relative to investors who are predicted to rely upon a broker but do not.
 To control for time-series variation in aggregate market returns, we include a separate dummy variable for each calendar year.
-Because the predicted value of choosing HIGH is constant for participant i, and because participant i's portfolio choices are likely to be highly correlated across years, standard errors are clustered on participant.
-Because portfolio returns will be highly correlated across participants investing during the same year, standard errors are also clustered on calendar year.
+Because the predicted value of choosing HIGH is constant for participant i, and because participant i's portfolio choices are likely to be highly correlated across years, and because portfolio returns will be highly correlated across participants investing during the same year, we again cluster standard errors on both participant i and calendar year t.